Aizunas/Networks-Operating-Systems-EPortfolio/README.md

 Reflection
 --------------------------------------------------------
-This module has provided me with a strong foundation in networking concepts and Python programming.
-I have gained hands-on experience in building network applications, simulating protocols, and analyzing network behaviors.
-The weekly exercises have helped me understand the practical applications of networking concepts, and I feel confident in my ability to apply these skills in real-world scenarios.
+This module has given me a solid foundation in networking principles and Python programming.
+I've gained hands-on experience developing network applications, simulating protocols, and analysing network behaviour.
+The weekly activities have helped me comprehend the practical applications of networking ideas, and I am certain that I can apply these abilities, if they were to appear in real-world scenarios.